AMGold99/ssurgo-soil/README.md

 ## Preliminary Set-Up

 ### Specify Directories, Authorize Google Account
+Everything you will need is in the **soil_project** folder in this repository.
 The **soil_execute.R** file (in the **code** directory) contains everything needed to execute the entire project (from Alabama to Wyoming).
 Before running, carefully examine the global variables and ensure all directory names match their names in your current R session (they should be ready as-is, but if you happen to change any file names, you must update them here to avoid errors).
 You will also specify your Google account and target Drive directory here.

 ```r
 #---------------SET GLOBAL VARIABLES----------------#